clearlinux/clear-linux-documentation/source/guides/network/wifi.rst

       00:xx:xx:26:4a:b9 2412 -79 [WPA2-PSK-CCMP][ESS][P2P] Printer2
       00:xx:xx:b9:0d:d4 2462 -79 [WPA2-PSK-CCMP][ESS] Network5

 #.
-Set up your network connection.
+Set up your network connection replacing Network1 with your SSID name and
+   Network1Password with the password for you network.

    .. code-block:: bash